stettberger/versuchung/doc/types/database.rst

 Similar to the :doc:`tex`, you can use a real relational database as a backend to hold your data.
-Databases and tables within those databases can be used as well as output, and as input parameters.
+Databases and tables within those databases can be used output, as well as input parameters.
 There are different helpers that make it easy to insert data into those databases.
 When data is inserted into a database the data strictly connected with the run experiment.
 This makes it at all points clear,